SonarSonic/DrawingBotV3/docs/source/pfms.rst

 LBG Letters
 ======================================
-Transforms an image into a series of dashes placed at each point generated.
+Transforms an image into a series of letters placed at each point generated.

 .. image:: images/pfms/lbg_letters_1.jpg
     :width: 300pt